Everything you always wanted to know about frame numbers and were afraid to ask! Find out what is frame number, where to find and what is it good for.

 Think of it as a licence plate number of a car (or even more precisely, an engine number, since licence plates can be changed easily).
 Every bike can be quite easily recognised by its unique number.

-Alright, that’s nice, but why should I even care?
+Alright, that’s nice, but why does it matter so much?

 If it’s missing (or even visibly scratched off), the most probable reason is the bike’s violent history – chances are your bike was stolen in the past and you are riding someone else’s bike.
-And if that is true, your bike may get you in some serious trouble – €200+ fine and a criminal record at the least.
+And if that is true, your bike may get you in some serious trouble.
+For example in the Netherlands it will leave you with €200+ fine and a criminal record at the least.

-If you consider the consequences of not caring – you are practically funding thieves who are stealing other people’s bikes, and supporting the whole rotten system.
+Without even intended to hurt anyone, you are practically funding thieves who are stealing other people’s bikes and supporting the whole rotten system.
 Not something to be proud of, right?

 Alright, but how does this help ME?

-So aside of avoiding the fine and actually BEING a criminal, imagine you end up on the wrong end of the chain, and your bikes get stolen (just like over 500,000 bikes do in the Netherlands each year – your chances are good).
+Aside of avoiding fines and possible legal trouble?
+Right, imagine you end up on the wrong end of the chain, and your bikes gets stolen (just like over 500,000 bikes do in the Netherlands each year – your chances are good).

-If you told us your frame number, we can help you recover it and report it to police.
+If you recorded your frame number, we can help you recover it and report it to police.
 With the combined power of us and police, you actually have almost 33% chance you will get your bike back.
-That may seem “mah” now, but at the moment your bike is actually gone, you’d do anything to have such chances – believe us, own experience.
+That may seem “mah” now, but at the moment your bike is actually gone, you’d do anything to have such chances – believe our own experience here.